-Victorian Government is investing more than $1.6 billion in Disability Inclusion.
+Victorian Government is investing nearly $1.6 billion in Disability Inclusion.
 Disability Inclusion will change the way students with disability are supported in government schools, to ensure every student at every ability can thrive at school and in life.

 You can use this Easy English document with parent/carer(s) -

 What Disability Inclusion will deliver

 Disability Inclusion will increase support for students with disability through the following measures.

 The profile is a new strengths-based process to help schools and families identify:

 - the educational adjustments schools can make to help students with disability.

 Key people who understand the student’s education and support needs will complete the profile together.
 This includes:

 A newly created facilitator role will help schools and families work together through the new approach.

 Disability Inclusion introduces a new tiered funding model for students with disability with additional funding for schools to help students with disability take part in their education on the same basis as their peers.